turbot/steampipe-plugin-trello/docs/tables/trello_organization.md

+---
+title: "Steampipe Table: trello_organization - Query Trello Organizations using SQL"
+description: "Allows users to query Trello Organizations, specifically providing details on the organization's name, description, and associated boards."
+---

-# Table: trello_organization
+# Table: trello_organization - Query Trello Organizations using SQL

-An organization is a higher-level entity that helps users manage multiple boards and collaborate with larger teams or groups.
-Organizations in Trello provide a way to group boards and members together, making it easier to organize and share work among team members.

-The `trello_organization` table can be used to query information about **ANY** organization, and **you must specify organization ID** in the where clause (`where id=`).
+Trello Organizations represent a team or group within Trello.
+They are used to group together boards and users to create a shared workspace.
+They provide a way to manage permissions across several boards at once.

+## Table Usage Guide

+The `trello_organization` table provides insights into Trello Organizations.
+As a project manager or team leader, explore organization-specific details through this table, including names, descriptions, and associated boards.
+Utilize it to uncover information about organizations, such as their membership, associated boards, and the level of visibility of each board within the organization.

 ## Examples

 ### Basic info
+Explore basic information about a specific Trello organization, such as its name, description, and website.
+This can be useful for understanding the organization's online presence and identity.

 ```sql
 select